KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 compress CSS files; by contrast, [YUI](http://yui.github.com/yuicompressor/css.html) meets this challenge successfully.
-In fact, Script# can also minify scripts but handles this challenge much worse than GCC.
+In fact, Script# can also minify scripts but handles this challenge much worse than Google Closure.

-Google’s minification tool has several levels of compression: whitespace, simple, and advanced.
-We’ve chosen Simple level for the project; although, Advanced level allows us to achieve the maximum quality of compression, it requires code written in such a manner so that methods are accessible from outside the class.
+Google's minification tool has several levels of compression: whitespace, simple, and advanced.
+We've chosen Simple level for the project; although, Advanced level allows us to achieve the maximum quality of compression, it requires code written in such a manner so that methods are accessible from outside the class.
 This minification